minios-linux/docs/Building-MiniOS.md

 │   ├── scripts/                # Module scripts and templates
 │   ├── build-initramfs         # Script for separate initramfs build
 │   ├── build.conf              # Main build configuration file
-│   ├── condinaut               # Script/tool for working with package lists
+│   ├── condinapt               # Script/tool for working with package lists
 │   ├── install-chroot          # Script for installing into the chroot environment │   ├── minioslib               # Core Bash function library
 │   └── prerequisites.list      # List of required packages for installation on the host for building